 Senior diplomatic and trade officials from the three GTAGA economies also spoke about opportunities in the three markets.

 Officials and private sector representatives were invited from a range of other economies.
-Around 140 participants attended.
-A recording of the event for those who missed it can be found here:
+Around 130 participants attended.
+A recording of the event for those who missed it can be found below.

 In June 2021 the OECD’s Marion Jansen, Director Trade and Agriculture, hosted a virtual GTAGA Ministerial meeting 'An innovative initiative to support women’s economic empowerment through trade'.

-GTAGA Ministers were joined by senior female business leaders to talk about challenges and opportunities in promoting women’s involvement in trade.
+GTAGA Ministers including Minister for Trade and Export Growth, Damien O'Connor, were joined by senior female business leaders to talk about challenges and opportunities in promoting women’s involvement in trade.

 This included Liz Te Amo, CEO of Miro, New Zealand; Vicky Saunders, founder of SheEO, Canada; Fernanda Vicente, Executive Vice President and Co-Founder of Mujeres del Pacifico.